crdx/hs/README.md

 # hs

-**hs** ("history, sorted") is an efficient tool that parses a timestamped Bash history file and displays it in chronological order as tab-separated values.
+**hs** ("history, sorted") is a tool that parses a timestamped Bash history file and displays it in chronological order as tab-separated values.

 ## Why not use the `history` builtin?